gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     Figure: PMF for the ethanol molecule across the interface between a water/ethanol liquid slab and vapor.

-..  container:: justify

 The durations of 100 ps used in this tutorial are too short to obtain a smooth and reliable PMF curve.
 Increase the duration of the production runs to a few nanoseconds for reasonable results.

-..  container:: justify

 The PMF shows a plateau inside the bulk liquid (:math:`x<1~\text{nm}`), a minimum at the interface (:math:`x=1.5~\text{nm}`), and increase in the vapor phase (:math:`x>1.5~\text{nm}`).
 The minimum at the interface indicate that ethanol favorably adsorb at the liquid/vapor interface, which is consistent with the density profile.

-..  container:: justify

 The PMF also indicates that once adsorbed, the ethanol molecule requires an energy of about :math:`5~\text{kJ/mol}` to re-enter the liquid phase (see blue curve), which is about :math:`2.2~k_\text{B} T`.

-..  container:: justify

 Finally, the PMF shows that it is energetically costly for the ethanol molecule to fully desorb and go into the vacuum phase as the energy barrier to overcome is at least :math:`25~\text{kJ/mol}`.
 Consistently, when performing unbiased MD simulation, it is relatively rare to observe an ethanol molecule exploring the vapor phase.

 .. include:: ../../non-tutorials/accessfile.rst